 Supplementary valuations are carried out for a variety of reasons including rezoning, subdivisions, amalgamations, renovations, new constructions, extensions, occupancy changes and corrections.
-The Victorian Valuer-General is tasked with undertaking supplementary valuations and advises council on a monthly basis of valuation and Australian Valuation Property Classification Code (AVPCC) changes.
+The Victorian Valuer-General is tasked with undertaking supplementary valuations and advises Council regularity of valuation and Australian Valuation Property Classification Code (AVPCC) changes.